Ed Sheeran And His Fear Of Fame: Admits He Locked Himself For 120 Days At Home

 But despite the success that Ed Sheeran’s songs and albums enjoyed, Ed Sheeran reveals how terrified he is, actually, of fame.

-Ed Sheeran opens “Divide” with a rap that says the following.
+Ed Sheeran opens “Divide” with a rap that says:

 And this single line, actually, has deep roots into Ed Sheeran’s disposition when it comes to success and fame.
-In an interview with the Sun, as reported by the Telegraph, Ed Sheeran shares that moving to a new house to get a bit of peace was a big (and mostly unwelcome) step for him.
+In an interview with The Sun, as reported by Telegraph, Ed Sheeran shares that moving to a new house to get a bit of peace was a big (and mostly unwelcome) step for him.

-Ed Sheeran explains as follows.
+Ed Sheeran explains:

 And when Ed first got his taste of this so-called fame, he got so anxious about the selfies and the screaming fans that he had to lock himself inside his house, for 120 days just to get away from it all.